 StateFlowwhen your UI needs to know something.
 UseSharedFlowwhen your UI needs to react to something.

-Here’s where it gets interesting.
 When you compile a KMP module for iOS, Kotlin/Native comes into play — and Kotlin coroutines and Flows are not natively consumable in Swift.

 Swift doesn’t understand StateFlow<T> or SharedFlow<T>.
 You can’t just call .collect {} from Swift.
-If you try to expose a raw StateFlow from your shared module, you’ll end up with something Swift sees as a generic Any type — basically useless.
+Expose a raw StateFlow from your shared module and Swift sees something close to a generic Any type — basically useless.

 There are a few approaches to bridge this gap: